 Extras at Port Orleans Riverside

-We’ve covered a good bit of ground in this Port Orleans Riverside Review so far.
+So far, we’ve covered some ground in this Port Orleans Riverside Review.
 However, I felt a few odds and ends were missing.

-For starters, the resort’s lobby is referred to as the Sassagoula Steamboat Co. building.
+One of those things is the resort’s lobby, the Sassagoula Steamboat Co. building.

 Inside you’ll find all of the main amenities at the resort.
-This building is home to the arcade, counter service restaurant, table service restaurant, gift shop, River Roost lounge, and the resort’s check-in area.
+This building is home to the arcade, counter service restaurant, table service restaurant, gift shop, lounge, and check-in area.

-The check-in area is in this large room with plenty of seating.
+The check-in area is in a large room with plenty of seating.
 Most of us bypass check-in these days with Disney’s text-to-room service.
-However, it’s not uncommon for guests to visit this area at least once during their stay.
+However, they had issues when we checked in for this stay, so a long line formed.

 Related: Fulton’s General Store at Riverside